makuk66/ivy-slow-solr/README.md

 To run: bash build-all.sh

-Sample output is in the ./output directory.
+Sample output is in the ./output directory, which has sub directories for test runs, and inside has the full output.txt as well as split output for each version.

 The results show: